 - For Barbeque Bacon Jerky, increase oven temperature to 325 degrees F. Spread each piece with your favorite barbecue sauce and bake at 325 degrees until sauce is mostly absorbed, hard and sticky, about 10 minutes.

-If you enjoy this Bacon Jerky recipe, we’d be thrilled if you clicked the little stars above and gave the recipe a 5-star rating.
+If you enjoy this Bacon Jerky recipe, we’d be thrilled if you clicked the little stars above and gave it a 5-star recipe rating.

 Pin for Later